 Do not wait until after the earthquake.

 Waiting until after an earthquake to buy insurance is not a good idea.
-It doesn't protect you from the damage you have already had.
-Also, after an earthquake, insurance companies often do not sell earthquake coverage for a certain period.
-And when they start to sell it again, the premiums may be higher.
+It doesn't protect you from the damage you have already had..
+And after an earthquake, the premiums may be higher.

 Common Terms